Share On

 Take Notes!

-Remember to keep good track of all intake information and records of any new resident.
-Find our Resident Record Keeping guide here.
+Remember to keep track of all intake information and records of any new resident.
+You can find our Resident Record Keeping guide here.

 Identify The Specific Needs Of Incoming Individuals

-• It’s not uncommon for sanctuaries to be contacted about geese who are severely injured, often from a predator attack.
-Regardless of if they have extensive injuries or what looks like a small bite wound, they should be seen by a veterinarian immediately.
-Bite wounds, even if they appear small, can be quite dangerous and almost always require antibiotic treatment.
+It’s not uncommon for sanctuaries to be contacted about geese who are severely injured – possibly from a predator attack or frostbite.
+These individuals should be evaluated by a veterinarian immediately.
+It’s important to note that bite wounds, even if they appear small, can be quite dangerous and almost always require antibiotic treatment.

 Adhere To A Quarantine Policy